1st view of the land below

-🏠 Base at Earth Hostel Nikko Riverhouse before and after.
-We know this mountain personally and can advise on access road conditions and the best two-day plan.
+Base at Earth Hostel Nikko Riverhouse before and after.
+We know this mountain personally and can advise on access, parking at waypoint B, and the best single- or two-day plan.

 Why Hike Nyoho?

 Nyoho is for the hiker who has done Nantai and Senjogahara and wants something different — something quieter, more remote, and more demanding.
-The mountain sits northeast of Nantai, separated by the Kotoku valley, and its trailhead is difficult to reach without a 4WD vehicle.
-This access barrier means Nyoho sees a fraction of the foot traffic of its neighbours, and the trail feels genuinely wild throughout.
+The mountain sits northeast of Nantai, separated by the Kotoku valley.
+Because the trailhead sits at the end of a long access road well beyond the bus network, Nyoho sees only a fraction of the foot traffic of its neighbours, and the trail feels genuinely wild throughout.

 The climb is a steady, consistent effort through mountain forest, scrub, and then open ridgeline.
 There are no dramatic switchbacks or volcanic terrain changes as on Nantai — Nyoho rewards patience.
 The barren upper ridge, with sky dominating every horizon and no human structures in view, creates a feeling of remoteness that is difficult to find in the Nikko area.
 The summit has a small shrine and sweeping views.
 Descending through the mist — a common afternoon experience on this mountain — is one of the most atmospheric moments on any trail in Nikko National Park.